smacpats/Smacpats-Track-texture-pack-Early-access-V0.5-/README.txt

+﻿
+ This github repository is for if you wish to pick out songs for specific tracks.
+If you wish to install the entire pack, click here: https://github.com/smacpats/Smacpats-Track-texture-pack-MKWII-/archive/master.zip to download the entire pack.

-﻿Smacpats’ Track Texture pack Early Access v0.5
+ Smacpats’ Track Texture pack Early Access v0.5